amaltaro/workflow_construction/docs/visualization_analysis.md

 - Performance characteristics
 - Group size distributions
 - Network transfer requirements

+## Technical Notes

+### Time Analysis Simulation
+The time analysis uses a sophisticated simulation that models realistic workflow execution:

+- **Event Tracking**: Each group tracks events produced and consumed from parent groups
+- **Dependency Enforcement**: Groups can only start when parent groups have produced enough events
+- **Resource Allocation**: Grid slots are allocated to groups that can run (no dependencies or dependencies satisfied)
+- **Sequential Execution**: Multi-group workflows with dependencies require sequential execution

+This provides realistic execution time estimates that account for both resource constraints and workflow dependencies.

 The visualizations help in:
 1. Comparing different workflow construction strategies